LemmaSoftware/akvo/README.md

 ## Capabilities
 Akvo currently has preprocessing capabilities for VistaClara GMR data.

+## Benefits
+Processing steps are retained and logged in the processed file header.

 ## Languages
 Akvo is written primarily in Python 3, but has components written in R as well.
 The graphical user unterface is written in PyQt5.
 An interface to modelling software written in C++ is in development.